rahulbagad/portfolio/README.md

+# Portfolio
-# Portfolio - Temporarily hosted on netlify - https://trusting-beaver-cc2c50.netlify.app/
+[Temporarily hosted on netlify - https://trusting-beaver-cc2c50.netlify.app/]
 👋 Hi There, this is my upcoming personal website.
 This is work in progress 🚧.